Johan Hombert

 Until the 2008 reform, less than 5% of new firms opted for the corporate legal form that allows firms to write complex bylaws.
 This share increased above 15% after the reform.
 We show that, by allowing entrepreneurs to write more complete contracts with investors, the reform fostered entrepreneurial success.

-Innovation Booms, Easy Financing, and Human Capital Accumulation
+Innovation Booms, Easy Financing, and Human Capital Accumulation with Adrien Matray

 The late 1990s tech bubble attracted many high-skill young workers, who initially enjoyed higher wages.
 In the long run, however, they end up earning 6% less than individuals who started in other sectors.
 The long-run wage discount is concentrated in firms that received high capital flow during the bubble.